elivz/FrontendStarterKit/README.md

 ## Specific Notes

+### CSS

+We run Autoprefixer on the compiled CSS files to add additional browser support wherever possible.

 ### Scripts

 Both plain Javascript and CoffeeScript files will be compiled from the `assets/src/js` folder.
+Any ES6 features will be transcoded to their ES5 equivalent.
 Files saved in the `plugins` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.

+Files in the `js/compatibility` folder will be loaded in the head of the document.
+These would include things like Modernizr and Respond.js.

 ### Image Sprites